 However, I haven’t made any cookies purely sweetened with fruit until these.
 Sure, I’ve tried carrot cake energy bites but I think true cookies are a little trickier.
 These turned out so delicious and are so easy, I know I’ll be playing around with the ingredients more.

 All you do is soak some pieces of date and apricot in boiling water while you measure out the other ingredients.
 Whizz up the soaked fruit in the food processor until relatively small pieces, mix in everything else and then form into flattened balls and bake.
 It’s a relatively firm mixture but that makes them easy to handle.

 Full of delicious fruity flavor, a touch of spice and gently chewy, these healthy cranberry apricot cookies were an immediate hit here.
 Being so good for you, I know I’ll happily be adding a few to my son’s lunchbox here and there.
-Plus, any excuse to have some more myself, they’re that good and so easy too.
-Give them a try; they’ll be your new guilt-free addiction too.
+Plus, any excuse to have some more myself.
+Easy, tasty, healthy – give them a try!
+They’ll be your new guilt-free addiction too.

 These cookies rely on the dried fruit for sweetness, but there's no shortness of tasty flavor.
 Easy and perfect to pack for on the go.

 - 1/4 cup dates 35g (pitted or pieces)